 Because there are so many moving parts on a standing desk, just adding a cross support and traditional column setup won’t always solve all stability issues.
 Bad engineering and cheaply made components make it difficult to eliminate wobble and rocking.
 Our test of the StandDesk Simple was a prime example of this.
 Because they had so many bolts holding the frame together, there was no way to put a bandaid (cheap cross support) on it to eliminate the wobble problems.

-Inside the columns (legs) of your new standing desk are very important components.
-The gears and glides are two aspects of a standing desk that most users likely don’t consider.
+Inside the columns (legs) of your new sit to standing desk are very important components.
+The gears and glides are two aspects of a sit stand desk that most users likely don’t consider.
 I’d be willing to bet that most of the brands offered online don’t know much about them either.
-After opening all 13 of the desks I have reviewed, I have to say this feels like a standing desks skeleton in the closet.
-There was a lot inside of the cheap columns that I’m willing to bet the manufacturers would prefer you not see.
+After opening all 13 of the desks I have reviewed, I have to say this feels like a sit stand desks skeleton in the closet.
+There was a lot inside the cheap columns that I’m willing to bet the manufacturers would prefer you not see.